uniyalabhishek/aiquest/README.md

 https://github.com/taijusanagi/aiquest/blob/main/frames/pages/api/ai.ts#L55

+Onchain data & social game is the future.

 ### Pinata Analytics

 Utilizes Pinata analytics to send and receive data regarding user interactions with the frame.
 The data is employed to assess difficulty levels.
 The difficulty increases with more user interactions within a 30-minute timeframe.